-A side enterprise, involved the discovery and description of the oldest known evidence of fungus farming amongst insects, together with the Supreme Director as well as some of the Gravelmonkeys.
+A side enterprise involves the discovery and description of the oldest known fossil evidence of fungus farming amongst insects.
 This spectacular fossil was found as part of the East African Rift Project in Tanzania and has been a well received ichnological discovery, published in Plos One and the Australasian Science magazine (see publications below or in the publications page on this website).

 A view of the famous Pyramid Rock in Porcupine Gorge.